lsst-ts/vanward/doc/index.rst

 .. note::

  Three of the scripts below require authentication information provided by a file.
- Please make sure those autherication files are read-only user (600).
+ Please make sure those authentication files are read-only user (600).

 Preparing for a XML Release
 ---------------------------

 When wrapping up the work for a XML release, which usually kicks off a new cycle build, you need to check if all of the work that is merged into the `ts_xml <https://github.com/lsst-ts/ts_xml.git>`_ repository has a corresponding Jira ticket as specified by the `Reporting Work for XML Release <https://tssw-developer.lsst.io/procedures/reporting-xml-release-work.html>`_.
-The `merge_tickets.py` script handles this type of check and an example usage for the script is shown here:
+The `find_merges_without_release_tickets.py` script handles this type of check and an example usage for the script is shown here:

 .. prompt:: bash

-  merge_tickets.py "ts_xml 9.0" v9.0.0
+  find_merges_without_release_tickets.py ~/git 9.0 v9.0.0

+The first argument is the path to the local clone of the `ts_xml` repository and this will vary depending on where your clone lives.
-The first argument is the Releases label used in the CAP Jira project for the given XML release.
+The second argument is the numeric portion of the Releases label used in the CAP Jira project for the given XML release.
-The second argument is the tag on the `ts_xml` repository that represents the previous XML release.
+The third argument is the tag on the `ts_xml` repository that represents the previous XML release.
 The output of the script will highlight tickets that have been merged on the repository that do not have tickets in the Jira release.

 The Jira tickets associated with the release also need to be checked to ensure that they are closed or marked appropriately before considering the XML work for the release wrapped up and ready for building the base artifacts.